When you are still attached to a toxic person, some ways to try and turn it around to move on with your life.

 5. Remember, you don’t really love them.
 Even if you thought you did.

-Obsession, trauma bond and attachment to anyone are not love.
+Obsession, trauma bonding and attachment to anyone are not love.
 It’s intense.
 It’s mistaken for love.
 You think it’s love it’s not love.
 It is those chemicals your body has released because of those highs and lows.
 It’s not love.
 Are those highs really worth the lows and the doubts?

 Start telling yourself over and over until it sinks into your mind “ it’s not love.
 It is an addiction.
 It’s not love.
 It is an addiction.”